 With some googling, I located the schematic below showing the controller has two potentiometers that control the x and y coordinates and couple of switched for the two fire buttons, and then a 4×4 keypad matrix.
 So thats total of 12 input lines needed for each joystick.
 8 lines for 4×4 matrix, 2 for the stick position, and 2 for the fire buttons.
 To handle 2 joysticks, I would need at least 24 input ports.

-I decided to use a Pro Mirco micro-controller along with a 16 port PCF8575 I/O expander and got to work.
+I decided to use a Pro Mirco micro-controller along with a 16 port PCF8575 I/O expander and created the schematic below.

 With some modification to my core code I had for the Atari 2600/XT/ST/8Bit Adaper, I was able to get it to work!